WILMINGTON -- The downtown group Wilmington Works is currently looking for its first executive director.

 According to the job description, "the position reports to the Wilmington Works' board of advisors and coordinates all program activities within Wilmington Works to promote economic development in the downtown district."

 The executive director will be responsible for coordinating the activities of the group itself, the board of advisors and its four committees, which include organization, design, economic development and promotion.
-The group spent much of last year establishing those committees.

 The executive director will be expected to manage all administrative duties.
 This would include maintaining a data system for record keeping, purchasing items, preparing financial and other reports, documenting all physical and business changes in the downtown and retaining information on job creation as well as business retention.
 Submitting required information to the Vermont Main Street program, the Selectboard and the Wilmington Vermont Fund will also be necessary.